 Since 1993, the Community Associations Institute has recognized excellence in the practice of community association law through the College of Community Association Lawyers (CCAL).
-Robert Meisner was the first Michigan attorney recognized with fellowship in CCAL, and he is the only currently practicing CCAL attorney in Michigan.
+Robert Meisner was the first of three Michigan attorneys recognized with fellowship in CCAL.

-Of the thousands of attorneys practicing community association law in the United States, fewer than 150 have been granted membership in the College.
+Of the thousands of attorneys practicing community association law in the United States, fewer than 175 have been granted membership in the College.
 Fellows of the College distinguish themselves through contributions to the development of community association law.
 Their service is demonstrated by a commitment to educate and empower boards and residents of the more than 320,000 community associations across the country.
-CCAL attorneys commit themselves to high standards of professional and ethical conduct and work to create a community of experienced legal professionals to advance community association law for the betterment of the communities they serve.
+CCAL attorneys have been adjudged to practice according to high standards of professional and ethical conduct, and they work to create a “community of experienced legal professionals” to advance community association law for the betterment of the communities they serve.

 - Promoting high standards of professional and ethical responsibility in the practice of community association law